fullstackjake/jobs/Software-Engineer-C.md

 We are looking for someone with C experience—"a few classes four years ago" may be sufficient.
 You should be able to manage the first 5 [Project Euler](https://projecteuler.net/) problems in C, and you should at least be competent to write [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz), implement a basic singly-linked list, and build a simple unix `cat` utility.

 You should also be somewhat familiar with Unix—comfortable getting work done on either the Linux or OSX command line.

-Bonus points for any of:
+===

 **Skills & Requirements**
   * Understands hash tables